Pablo Varela (1973).

 He is frequent director of the National Opera of Mexico Chorus with whom he has prepared innumerable titles including Die Fledermaus, Orfeo, Dialogues des Carmélites, Les noces, Trionfo di Afrodite, Beethoven’s Choral fantasy and Ninth symphony, Verdi’s Requiem, Quattro pezzi sacri, Otello, Macbeth and Stiffelio, Puccini’s La bohème, Wagner’s Der fliegende Holländer and Rachmaninov’s The Bells, to name a few.

-Pablo is professor of orchestral conducting at the Egidio Romualdo Duni State Conservatory of Music in Matera, Italy.
+Pablo is professor of orchestral conducting at the Egidio Romualdo Duni State Conservatory of Music in Matera and is current artistic director of Lucania Musicale Cultural Association in Matera, Italy.